 Hall Road, Hull, East Yorkshire

 A quirky building in its isolated position and toy-like appearance.
-One of the more individual of the churches designed by Bishop Shine but not architecturally distinguished.
+Designed by Bishop Shine and very similar to Sacred Heart, Northallerton.

 The interior is surprisingly dark with a warm glow from the patterned yellow glass.
 The windows are set in flattened round arches.
 Canted roof, boarded and with heavy boxed-in trusses.
 West gallery with contemporary glazed screen below to form the narthex.
 Plain pointed sanctuary arch with simple chamfer and no imposts.
 Similar arches to side projections containing chapels.
 The sanctuary has a plaster vault.
 Wooden Gothic altar against the east wall, clearly re-used from elsewhere and too small for the location.
 Main altar of distinctive design, a tapering block with deeply cut relief of the Last Supper and a wooden top raised on curved supports like a rocking chair.
 Three good stained glass windows of the 1950s, two in the sanctuary and one in the south chapel.
 Otherwise the furnishings are not special.